jetaggart/stream-sms-draft/README.md

 ### Why Twilio?

 SMS messaging requires [telephony](https://en.wikipedia.org/wiki/Telephony) services, so we need an API to help us with that.
-[Twilio](https://www.twilio.com/) is a hefty monster to tame, and doesn't offer the customization and reliable infrastructure that Stream does.
+[Twilio](https://www.twilio.com/) is a hefty monster to tame and doesn't offer the customization and reliable infrastructure that Stream does.
 The following sections will show (1) how easy it is to integrate other API's using Stream, and (2) how easy it is to build exactly what you're looking for in a Healthcare Chat with Stream.
 Check out [this post](https://getstream.io/blog/stream-chat-vs-twilio-chat/) for more details on Stream vs. Twilio.

 You can easily modify this code to use [other telephony services](https://getvoip.com/blog/2020/03/16/top-twilio-alternatives/) too.